halcy/coppers.css/README.md

 **What browsers?**

-Any that have good SVG support, which means firefox only.
+Any that have good SVG support, which means any browser may or may not work depending on moon phase and jupiters orbital inclination.

 **Why?**